Wriveted/wriveted-api/README.md

 Our user models use [joined-table inheritance](https://docs.sqlalchemy.org/en/14/orm/inheritance.html#joined-table-inheritance) which are worth reading up on before modifying the schema of any user tables.

+A scrubbed dataset of labelled book data (that neatly fits on a free Supabase instance) is available from [Google Cloud](https://storage.googleapis.com/wriveted-huey-media/data/huey-books-scrubed-postgres_localhost-2024_07_13_18_14_43-dump.sql).

 # Security

 ## Authentication